Sheerwater: Demography

 In 2001 Sheerwater's population was 3,522 living in 1,420 households.

-The United Kingdom Census 2011, reflecting the local authority's expansion of the ward, at its most detailed reporting level split a new version of Sheerwater in two between local authority 'super output areas' 004E and 004F, the north-west and south-east respectively.
+The 2011 United Kingdom census, reflecting the local authority's expansion of the ward, at its most detailed reporting level split a new version of Sheerwater in two between local authority 'super output areas' 004E and 004F, the north-west and south-east respectively.
 The new definition excludes Arnold Road and Eve Road as well as cul-de-sacs next to these, instead being placed within Maybury's super output area.

 Sheerwater is an ethnically diverse area, with around 57% in 004E and 52% in 004F coming from a White British background.
 The proportion of households in the two divisions of Sheerwater who owned their home outright was 10% above and 23% below the national average respectively.
 The proportion who owned their home with a loan was within 3% of the national average in both areas.
 The data showed in the second area a higher proportion than average of rented residential property and of social housing relative to the Surrey and national averages.